Anchorsify/Anchorsify.github.io/_pages/Equipment.md

 Hand-crafted white ceramic masks featuring mono- or bichromatic lines that make the mask resemble some kind of animal's face.
 Technically there's nothing preventing you from changing what animal it is each time you replace the mask, but most ANBU members stick with a single choice and use it as a distinguishing feature.

 ANBU masks reduce the severity of head wounds by one rank, a total of three times before being made useless.
 The mask does crack, break, and fall off during this process.
+You can only have one type of armor on a given body location.

 ##### ANBU Cloak
 - Cost: 200 Ryo